HoangTrang150302/AI_test/README.md

 - Shape: 7165 x 23

-- Each row correspond to one molecule
+- Each row corresponds to one molecule

 - Each entry in a row represents the atomic charge of an atom in the molecule